unixwinbsd/unixbsdshell.github.io/images/2025-10-22-install-freebsd-spree-ecommerce-ruby-rails-application.md

 <br/>

-In this article, we will explain the installation and configuration process of Spree Commerce with "Ruby on Rails" on a FreeBSD machine and the entire content of this article is written using the following applications and utilities:
+In this article, we will explain the installation and configuration process of Spree Commerce with `Ruby on Rails` on a FreeBSD machine and the entire content of this article is written using the following applications and utilities:

 - Operating system: FreeBSD 13.3
 - IP Addres: 192.168.5.2